 (1486.16)

-The maximum number of supported spatial streams according to the Rx NSS subfield value and, when the value of VHT Extended NSS BW Capable subfield received from the VHT beamformee is 1, the Dynamic Extended NSS BW Support value in the Operating Mode field of the most recently received Operating Mode Notification frame or Operating Mode Notification element with the Rx NSS Type subfield equal to 0 from the corresponding VHT beamformee, as computed according to 10.7.12.1 (Rx Supported VHT-MCS and NSS Set).
+The maximum number of supported spatial streams according to the Rx NSS subfield value and, when the value of the VHT Extended NSS BW Capable subfield received from the VHT beamformee is 1, the 160 BW value in the Operating Mode field of the most recently received Operating Mode Notification frame or Operating Mode Notification element with the Rx NSS Type subfield equal to 0 from the corresponding VHT beamformee, as computed according to 10.7.12.1 (Rx Supported VHT-MCS and NSS Set).

 (1487.55)

-The maximum number of supported spatial streams according to the Rx NSS subfield value and, when the value of the most recently transmitted VHT Extended NSS BW Capable subfield is 1, the Dynamic Extended NSS BW Support value in the Operating Mode field of the most recently transmitted Operating Mode Notification frame or Operating Mode Notification element, as computed according to 10.7.12.1 (Rx Supported VHT-MCS and NSS Set).
+The maximum number of supported spatial streams according to the Rx NSS subfield value and, when the value of the most recently transmitted VHT Extended NSS BW Capable subfield is 1, the 160 BW value in the Operating Mode field of the most recently transmitted Operating Mode Notification frame or Operating Mode Notification element, as computed according to 10.7.12.1 (Rx Supported VHT-MCS and NSS Set).

 11.40.1 Basic VHT BSS functionality